 Our hives are right in the chicken area, as chickens and bees get along well.
 It’s got some shade from the trees there, and is out of direct winter wind.
 It’s also very close to our garden, giving them access to all the flowering plants.

 Know what a frame is, what a queen is, what the worker bees do, and be able to check for queen cells.
 Understand what mites are, how to prevent mold in the hives, and how to keep the bees alive during the winter.
 Here are some great books to read first.
-Get them from my affiliate partner here, here, and here.
+Get them here, here, and here.

 Also, check with your local 4H extension office and join a beekeeping club.
 There will be lots of advice and answers about keeping bees in your area.